 - Crimes Amendment (Sexual Offences and Other Matters) Bill 2014 (known as the Sexting Bill)

 - Summary Offences Amendment (Upskirting) Bill 2007

 Students will gain an understanding of how a law is made — from idea to reality.

 Role plays are conducted by experienced staff members who regularly work with school groups visiting Parliament.
-The topics covered are designed to assist in meeting the Civics and Citizenship domain of AusVELS (the Australian Curriculum
+The role plays align with curriculum requirements such as Victorian Curriculum F-10, VCE Legal Studies and Australian Politics Study Guides.

 Role play teaches students how the Parliament of Victoria:

 - has a rich and colourful history.

 Bookings can be made for non-sitting days at 9.30 am, 11.30 am or 1.30 pm.
 The visit will last for approximately 1.5 hours and includes a guided tour of the building.

 To check for available times see the Booking Availability.